 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a Boston roof tear-off?
-Most contractors use a 20-yard container: one square of asphalt shingles equals two-thirds of a cubic yard.
-Our low-wall roll-off keeps the load height manageable; this helps with safety and total tonnage.
-Suffolk homes often require this specific setup for a clean job site.
+How big a roll-off do you actually need for your Boston roof tear-off?
+Most jobs in Suffolk require a 20-yard container: keep in mind that one square of asphalt shingles equals roughly two-thirds of a cubic yard.
+Our low-wall roll-off makes loading simple; track your tonnage closely to stay within the weight limit for the haul.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Boston residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.